Tote Bag Pattern with Zipper, in just 7 steps

 Place the right sides of the main bag and lining together.

 Stitch around.
-Turn right side out, top stitch round the top of the bag.
+Turn right side out, topstitch around the top of the bag.

 Slip stitch to close the gap in your bag lining.
-You’ve done it, one large zippered tote bag!!
+You’ve done it, you have completed the tote bag pattern with zipper!!
 Step by step it’s not complicated, if like me you are put off by recess zippers they really are OK!